Purchases made through links earn us a small commission, at no extra cost to you.

 - There is an area at the back of the boat where you can stand outside, but it is very small and only a few people are allowed out there at a time.
 You also can’t hear the commentary outside.

-- At the time of publishing, Alberta residents get a cheaper rate when booking direct (this may be a limited time offer).
+- At the time of publishing, Alberta residents get a cheaper rate when booking direct.

 Services at Maligne Lake: At Maligne Lake there is a cafe, restaurant, gift shop, and place to rent canoes and kayaks.